 1851.47 change as shown

-A STA shall transmit an ADDTS Request frame to the HC in order to request admission of traffic in any direction (i.e., uplink, downlink, direct, or bidirectional) employing an AC that requires admission control.
+A STA shall transmit an ADDTS Request frame to the AP in order to request admission of traffic in any direction (i.e., uplink, downlink, direct, or bidirectional) employing an AC that requires admission control.
 The ADDTS Request frame shall contain the UP associated with the traffic and shall indicate EDCA as the access policy.
 The AP shall associate the received UP of the ADDTS Request frame with the appropriate AC per the UP-to-AC mappings described in 10.2.3.2 (HCF contention based channel access (EDCA)).

-The HC contained within an AP when dot11SSPNInterfaceActivated is true shall admit a non-AP STA’s request based on dot11NonAPStationAuthAccessCategories stored in that non-AP STA’s dot11InterworkingEntry, which is part of the dot11InterworkingTable.
+The AP when dot11SSPNInterfaceActivated is true shall admit a non-AP STA’s request based on dot11NonAPStationAuthAccessCategories stored in that non-AP STA’s dot11InterworkingEntry, which is part of the dot11InterworkingTable.
 The dot11InterworkingEntry specifies the EDCA access classes and throughput limitations on each access class for which a non-AP STA is permitted to transmit.

 1853.20 change as shown

-10.23.4.3 Controlled-access admission control
+10.23.4.3 HCCA admission control

 10.24.2 MCF contention based channel access